 Who is Ivan Puluj?

-Since April 1995, the university bears the name of the famous physicist and electrical engineer, great Ukrainian scientist, an outstanding cultural and public figure Ivan Puluj.
-In 1994 the Institute was accredited as an IV level educational institution.
+Since April 1995, the university bears the name of the famous physicist and electrical engineer, great Ukrainian scientist, and outstanding cultural and public figure Ivan Puluj.
+In 1994 the Institute was accredited as an IV-level educational institution.